For the college’s coronavirus updates, please visit cpcc.edu/coronavirus.

 North Carolina Gov. Roy Cooper announced earlier today (Oct.
 21) Phase Three of statewide coronavirus restrictions will remain in effect until at least Nov.
 13.

 In Phase 3, which began Oct.
 2, bars, entertainment venues, movie theaters and large outdoor venues were allowed to reopen with capacity restrictions.
 Capacity limits remained in place for restaurants, and mass gatherings were limited as well – 25 for indoors and 50 for outdoors.

 As a friendly reminder, open registration for spring classes begins Nov.
 9. Also, registration for Corporate and Continuing Education courses is ongoing.

 Learn more and stay up to date at cpcc.edu/coronavirus.

-Students using a VA education benefit for the first time at Central Piedmont:
+Students using a Veterans Affairs education benefit for the first time at Central Piedmont:

 Your Central Piedmont VA file must be complete for eligibility to use VA Education benefits.
-You must attend a Veterans Affairs Education Benefits Workshop and follow these steps to request certification:
+You must follow these steps to request certification:

 - Apply for your benefit

 - Complete the application steps for admission to Central Piedmont Community College